jundalisay/sp/content/en/research/ancient/jewish/old-testament/genesis/chapter-35.md

 {{< /l >}}

-2} Then Jacob said unto his household, and to all that [were] with him:
+2 Then Jacob said unto his household, and to all that [were] with him:

 Put away the strange Enkis that [are] among you, and be clean, and change your garments:

-3} Let us arise, and go up to Bethel; and I will make there an altar unto Enki, who answered me in the day of my distress, and was with me in the way which I went.
+3 Let us arise, and go up to Bethel; and I will make there an altar unto Enki, who answered me in the day of my distress, and was with me in the way which I went.

-4} They gave unto Jacob all the strange Enkis which [were] in their hand, and [all their] earrings which [were] in their ears; and Jacob hid them under the oak which [was] by Shechem.
+4 They gave unto Jacob all the strange Enkis which [were] in their hand, and [all their] earrings which [were] in their ears; and Jacob hid them under the oak which [was] by Shechem.

-5} And they journeyed: and the terror of Enki was upon the cities that [were] round about them, and they did not pursue after the sons of Jacob.
+5 They journeyed.
+The terror of Enki was upon the cities that [were] round about them, and they did not pursue after the sons of Jacob.

-6} So Jacob came to Luz, which [is] in the land of Canaan, that [is,] Bethel, he and all the people that [were]
+6 So Jacob came to Luz, which [is] in the land of Canaan, that [is,] Bethel, he and all the people that [were] with him.

-with him.
-7} And he built there an altar, and called the place El-beth-el: because there Enki appeared unto him, when he fled from the face of his brother.
+7 He built there an altar, and called the place El-beth-el: because there Enki appeared unto him, when he fled from the face of his brother.

-8} But Deborah Rebekah’s nurse died, and she was buried beneath Bethel under an oak: and the name of it was called Allon-bachuth.
+8 But Deborah Rebekah’s nurse died, and she was buried beneath Bethel under an oak: and the name of it was called Allon-bachuth.

-9} Enki appeared unto Jacob again, when he came out of Padan-aram, and blessed him.
+9 Enki appeared unto Jacob again, when he came out of Padan-aram, and blessed him.

 {{< l a="Enki" >}}